-We’ve put together a gallery of minimalist playroom designs including what it is, how to create a organized playroom space, and creative minimalist playroom ideas.
+We’ve assembled a gallery of minimalist playroom designs, including what it is, how to create an organized space, and creative playroom ideas.

 The truth is that this can be a challenging feat, especially since a playroom and minimalism seem at the opposite of the spectrum.
 This is because while minimalism is all about clean lines and uncluttered space, a playroom almost always looks cluttered.